Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Hyperk ahler spaces

 \subsection{Hyperk\"ahler integrability}

 In a few situations that we will encounter we will find it convenient to work in a local coordinate frame on $M$ holomorphic with respect to $I_0$.
-The choice of $I_0$ as manifest complex structure must be understood in close connection with our choice of complex coordinate atlas on $\mathbb{CP}^1$, and should be seen primarily as a practical device and not necessarily as an indication of privileged status among other hyperk\"ahler complex structures (although this could well be the case, as we will see, in some applications).
-Our choice of complex atlas for $\mathbb{CP}^1$ favors in (the complexification of) the quaternionic subbundle $\text{Span}(1,I_1,I_2,I_3) \subset \text{End}(TM)$ not just a complex structure, but in fact an entire basis, namely the one generated by $\smash{ P^{1,0}_{\Io} }$, $\smash{ P^{0,1}_{\Io} }$, $I_+$, $I_-$.
+The choice of $I_0$ as manifest complex structure must be understood in close connection with our choice of complex coordinate atlas on $\mathbb{CP}^1$, and should be seen primarily as a practical device and not necessarily as an indication of privileged status among other hyperk\"ahler complex structures (although, as we shall see, in some instances this can well be the case).
+Our choice of complex atlas for $\mathbb{CP}^1$ favors in (the complexification of) the quaternionic subbundle $\text{Span}(1,I_1,I_2,I_3) \subset \text{End}(TM)$ not just a complex structure, but in fact an entire basis, namely the one generated by \mbox{$\smash{ P^{1,0}_{\Io} }$, $\smash{ P^{0,1}_{\Io} }$, $I_+$, $I_-$}.
 From the quaternionic algebra we have $\smash{ P^{1,0}_{\Io}I_+ = I_+P^{0,1}_{\Io} = 0 }$, so in such a coordinate frame the elements of this basis take the form {\allowdisplaybreaks

 } From the identity $\smash[b]{ I_-I_+ = P^{1,0}_{\Io} }$ we get, moreover, the algebraic constraint

 The covariant constancy property of hyperk\"ahler complex structures imposes additional differential constraints which we can write as follows: